Auax/auax/README.md

 # About me
 Hi!
-I'm Auax.
+I'm Ibai.
 I was born in 2006.
-I currently know Python, C++ and React.js (website creation).
+I currently know Python, C++ and React.

 If you want to contact me or ask me any questions, you can send a GMAIL to `auax.dev@gmail.com`

-## My hobbies and school
-I like playing videogames, creating stuff in 3D or programming, and listening to music.

 ![Auax's github stats](https://github-readme-stats.vercel.app/api?username=auax&show_icons=true&theme=synthwave)